obtained a licence for the new public house built by Robert Keddie

 2).
 Thanks to Kaye Thompson, a descendant of the Barry family for the following information -

-In 1848 John Barry was granted a publican's license for the Rose, Thistle and Shamrock Inn
+In 1848 John Barry was granted a publican's licence for the Rose, Thistle and Shamrock Inn

-John Barry took over the license for the Freemason's Arms in 1850.
+John Barry took over the licence for the Freemason's Arms in 1850.

 The Barry family continued in the hotel industry for many years -